-In 2020, AMBERS total turnover was £8,215,424.
+In 2021, AMBERS total turnover was £9,117,654.
 Turnover represents the total value of fees earned in the year, excluding value added tax.
 Revenue is earned by recognising fees throughout the period of service under the rating service agreement.
 Any billed fees unearned at the year-end are held in the balance sheet as deferred revenue.
 AMBERS did not generate any income from ancillary services and its revenue was 100% attributable to the provision of solicited credit rating services.
+Please note that in February 2022, AM Best launched its new Performance Assessment for Delegated Underwriting Authority Enterprises.
+Consequently, revenue figures disclosed in the Transparency Report for 2022 should include ancillary income.

 As outlined earlier in this report, AMBERS does not provide sovereign or structured finance ratings.
-As such all of its ratings revenue is attributable to corporate ratings related to the insurance sector.
+As such, all of its ratings revenue is attributable to corporate ratings related to the insurance sector.

-QBE Insurance Group accounted for more than 5% of AMBERS' revenue.
+No single rated entity or related third party accounted for more than 5% of AMBERS' revenue.

-During 2020, AMBERS provided ratings to organisations based within the United Kingdom and also to organisations based within Europe, the Middle East and Africa.
+During 2021, AMBERS provided ratings to organisations based within the United Kingdom and also to organisations based within Europe, the Middle East and Africa.
 Based on the location of the entity billed, AMBERS' revenue can be assigned as follows:

-United Kingdom - 21%
+United Kingdom - 23%

-Non-United Kingdom - 79%
+Non-United Kingdom - 77%